-Hip Replacement Surgery
+Hip Replacement Surgery in Wisconsin

 Minimally Invasive Hip Surgery

-- Because this approach does not require the cutting of muscle to reach the hip, you’ll typically recover faster
+- Faster recovery.
+Aurora’s approach does not require the cutting of muscle to reach the hip, so you’ll typically recover faster.